mainmatter/svelte-workshop/3-svelte-components.iapresenter/text.md

 {JSON.stringify(thing, null, 2)}
 ```

-- very similar to regular HTML with a few differences
+- regular HTML with a few additions
-- `on` method for native HTML element interactions
+- `on:*` attributes for native HTML element interactions
-- `if` and `each` elements
+- `if` and `each` blocks
-- pure JS in the template - great for debugging
+- JS expressions - great for debugging

 ---
 ## Component styles